Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-remove-f-2.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qsettings.py
     :lines: 280-291

-Note that the Windows registry and INI files use case-insensitive keys, whereas the CFPreferences API on macOS and iOS uses case-sensitive keys.
+Key lookup will either be sensitive or insensitive to case depending on file format and operating system.
 To avoid portability problems, see the :ref:`qsettings-section-and-key-syntax` rules.

 **Note:** In Qt versions prior to 6.4, this function took QString, not QAnyStringView.